Peter Gloystein: Present activities

 Gloystein has returned to business.
 He is a business consultant with focus on finance and cultural management, until 2008 in Bremen and since then in Düsseldorf.
-The consultancy business (M & A) was initially based on the function as advisory director of the Investment Bank Lincoln International, Frankfurt/Chicago, and from 2011 to 2022 as chairman of the supervisory board of the Deutsche Mergers & Acquitions AG, Düsseldorf, and from 2007 to 2016 as chairman of the supervisory board and till 2018 as chairman of the advisory board of the rating agency Scope, where he continues as an honorary member of the advisory board.
-From 2018 until the beginning of 2022, Peter Gloystein worked in the project business with Fakt AG in Essen and the SUNfarming Group in Erkner near Berlin, he is a member of the advisory board of the private equity company Allistro Capital GmbH (Frankfurt) and since 2022 chairman of the supervisory board of the DAIDALOS Investment Advisors GmbH.
+The consultancy business (M & A) was initially based on the function as advisory director of the Investment Bank Lincoln International, Frankfurt/Chicago, and from 2011 to 2022 as chairman of the supervisory board of the Deutsche Mergers & Acquitions AG, Düsseldorf, and from 2007 to 2016 as chairman of the supervisory board and till 2018 as chairman of the advisory board of the rating agency Scope.
+From 2018 until the beginning of 2022, Peter Gloystein worked in the project business with Fakt AG in Essen and the SUNfarming Group in Erkner near Berlin, up until 2023 he was a member of the advisory board of the private equity company Allistro Capital GmbH (Frankfurt) and since 2022 chairman of the supervisory board of the DAIDALOS Investment Advisors GmbH.
+In mid-2023, Peter Gloystein ended his activity as a management consultant; his only remaining commercial activity is the DAIDALOS mandate.

 Peter Gloystein is also active in various cultural institutions and until 2022 he was chairman of the board of the association supporting the Cultural Project Hombroich, Neuss, and general manager of the Urban Planning Corporation Raumortlabor Hombroich gemeinnützige Stiftungs GmbH, Neuss.
 Currently he is chairman of the Friends Association of the Teatro La Fenice, Berlin, and member of the board of the Friends Association of the Deutsche Oper am Rhein, Düsseldorf/Duisburg.
 Until 2009 Gloystein was also active in the Friends Association of the Bayreuth Music Festival, first as longstanding member of the advisory board of the Friends Association and in 2009 as chairman of the executive board.
 He resigned from this position at the beginning of 2010.
 Since 2014 he has been chairman of the Board of Trustees of the Johanniter Hospital Bethesda in Mönchengladbach.